cerebral-legacy/redux-action-tree/README.md

 This payload has to be an object and it will be passed into your signal.
 This payload is available to the actions in the signal.

 ### How do I create actions?
-Let us first look at the signature:
+Let us first look at the signature.
+An action is just a function that receives a `context` holding some properties:

 ```js
 function myAction({input, output, getState, dispatch}) {